Blue Hills Reservation

-Blue Hills Reservation is a 7,000 acre state park in Norfolk County, Massachusetts in the United States.
+Blue Hills Reservation is a 7,000 acre state park in Norfolk County, Massachusetts, United States.
 Managed by the Massachusetts Department of Conservation and Recreation, it covers parts of Milton, Quincy, Braintree, Canton, Randolph, and Dedham.
-Located approximately ten miles south of downtown Boston, the reservation is one of the largest parcels of undeveloped conservation land within the Greater Boston metropolitan area.
+Located approximately 10 mi south of downtown Boston, the reservation is one of the largest parcels of undeveloped conservation land within the Greater Boston metropolitan area.
 The park's varied terrain and scenic views make it a popular destination for hikers from the Boston area.

 History

 Sailors along on the coastline noticed the bluish hue of the mountains, which is caused by the presence of riebeckite, giving the area its modern name.
 The name of the state of Massachusetts derives from the Massachusett Indian tribe's name of the hill: massa-adchu-es-et.
 In 1893, the Metropolitan Parks Commission purchased the lands of Blue Hills Reservation as one of the state's first areas dedicated to public recreation.

 The practice of First Day Hikes to mark New Year's Day with an outdoor activity began in 1992 at Blue Hills Reservation.
 By the 2010s, the idea had spread and such hikes were taking place in state parks nationwide.